elenderg/PAL-1000/instruções de compilação.md

 `If the type should not be finalized, exit.`

-`If the type's name is "_string", add the finalize routine for the type (string); exit.`
+`If the type's name is "string", add the finalize routine for the type (string); exit.`

-`If the type can be reduced to "_string", exit.  \ prevents generation of finalizer for derived string types `
+`If the type can be reduced to "string", exit.  \ prevents generation of finalizer for derived string types `

 `Add the finalize routine for the type (record).`